 Next, a postural and musculoskeletal assessment will be performed and we will determine if an internal exam of your pelvic floor is necessary.
 We will thoroughly explain, step-by-step, what you should expect and provide visuals of the exact musculature we will be assessing.
 We will ask your consent prior to any portion of this exam and you have the right to change your mind at anytime.
 Just let us know.

 After our thorough assessment, we will collaborate to develop a treatment plan best suited for you.

 Do you really have to do an internal exam?

 The internal exam is the best way for us to truly assess your pelvic anatomy and get a good baseline for your strength, control and impairments.
 However, if you feel uncomfortable, you have every right to refuse this part of the assessment.
 If this is the case, we will still be able to develop an appropriate plan of care with all of the other information we’ve gathered, but it is possible progress may be slowed or plateaued due to us missing the last piece of the puzzle.

 What should I wear for my visits?

 Put on those yoga pants, ladies!
 Wear something that is comfortable and will allow you to have the freedom to move.
 We will be asking you to walk, squat and do certain movements, and in most cases, will request you to undress from the waist down for a small portion of the assessment.

 I’m pregnant.
 Is it safe to come to see you?

 Yes.
 Pregnancy can often lead to back pain, neck pain, groin pain, weakness, ligamentous laxity, misalignment and/or diastasis recti, just to name a few.
-We avoid internal examination on pregnant women, but it is vital for women to seek out treatment for any of these conditions in order to make pregnancy more enjoyable!
-We can also educate on appropriate birthing positions and exercises that can make labor easier more tolerable.
+We feel it is vital for women to seek out treatment for any of these conditions in order to make pregnancy more enjoyable!
+We can also educate on a wide variety of topics to help ensure an easier and quicker postpartum recovery!

 I’m on my period.
 Can I still come to PT?